openhab/openhab-js/README.md

 See [openhab-js : environment](https://openhab.github.io/openhab-js/environment.html) for full API documentation.

-## File Based Rules
+## File-Based Rules

 The JavaScript Scripting automation add-on will load `.js` scripts from `automation/js` in the user configuration directory.
 The system will automatically reload a script when changes are detected to the script file or its dependencies.
 Local variable state is not persisted among reloads, see using the [cache](#cache) for a convenient way to persist objects.

-File based rules normally share the context with the script file that created them.
+File-based rules normally share the context with the script file that created them.
 This allows sharing functions, classes and variables that are defined outside the rule's execute function across multiple rules from the same script file.
 However, this comes with a caveat: Sharing the context across multiple rules imposes the limitation that only a single rule can execute at a time.
 When writing rules that query persistence or wait for other I/O, it can make sense to disable this behaviour by setting the `dedicatedContext` option to `true` for [JSRule](#jsrule).

-When setting the `dedicatedContext` option to `true`, the rule's execute function will be executed in a separate context.
+When the `dedicatedContext` option is set to `true`, the rule's execute function will be executed in a separate context.
 This means that the rule's execute function can **not** access functions, classes or variables from the context of the script file that created the rule.
 The benefit of using a dedicated context is that the rule's execute function has its own, dedicated context and can therefore execute at any time, without needing to wait for other rules.
 Please note that in most cases, the dedicated context won't be needed, as rule execution is usually rapid and the wait time for the rule to execute is negligible.

-File based rules can be created in two different ways: using [JSRule](#jsrule) or the [Rule Builder](#rule-builder).
+File-based rules can be created in two different ways: using [JSRule](#jsrule) or the [Rule Builder](#rule-builder).

 When a rule is triggered, the script is provided information about the event that triggered the rule in the `event` object.
 Please refer to [Event Object](#event-object) for documentation.